joaberch/goSearch/README.md

 git clone https://github.com/joaberch/Go-LocalSearchEngine.git
 cd Go-LocalSearchEngine
 ```
-2. Start the setup batch with admin right, in case you don't want to or can't you can manually do it:<br>
+2. Start the setup batch with admin right, in case you don't want to or can't you can manually do it:
 2.1  Build the project
 ```
 cd goSearch